-Because coffee only lasts in the system for four to six hours, withdrawal-like symptoms like irritability can occur after a night’s rest (14).
+Because caffeine only lasts in the system for around 5 hours, withdrawal-like symptoms like irritability can occur after a night’s rest (

 Coffee drinkers are used to the mood-enhancing effects of caffeine, as well as the shot of energy they receive.